Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have been underdogs four times over their past 10 games and lost every one of those contests.
+- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 1-4.

-- In their previous 10 matchups with a total posted by sportsbooks, the Red Sox and their foes are 6-4-0 when it comes to hitting the over.
+- When it comes to the over/under, the Red Sox and their opponents are 5-5-0 in their last 10 games.

-- Bookmakers have not posted a spread in any of the Red Sox's past 10 matchups.
-Boston's past three contests have finished above the point total, and the average total during that run was 7.8.
+- Oddsmakers have not posted a spread in any of the Red Sox's past 10 games.

 Red Sox Betting Records & Stats